uxlfoundation/oneapi-construction-kit/doc/source/cl/tools.md

   -x spir               indicates the input is in SPIR format (added
                         automatically if SPIR input detected)

-optional ComputeAorta extended arguments:
+optional oneAPI Construction Kit extended arguments:
   --strip-binary-header strips the header containing argument and kernel count
-                        information, leaving only the binary directly from the target implementation WARNING: The output binary cannot be loaded by the ComputeAorta runtime again!
+                        information, leaving only the binary directly from the target implementation WARNING: The output binary cannot be loaded by the oneAPI Construction Kit runtime again!
   -codeplay-soft-math   inhibit use of LLVM intrinsics for mathematical builtins -g                    enables generation of debug information, for best
                         results use in combination with -S